valerioformato/NAIA-readthedocs/docs/source/build-install.rst

 Included facilities
 -------------------

-These two libraries are automatically build with the project and included in the installation so that they could be used out-of-the-box
+These two libraries are automatically built with the project and included in the installation so that they could be used out-of-the-box

 fmt
 ^^^